 Core courses in the M. Arch. represent the minimum background necessary to meet NAAB standards.
-If students demonstrate the they have already taken equivalent course work, degree credits for those courses are waived in the 97-credit total required for the program, and they then are given advanced placement.
+If students demonstrate that they have already taken equivalent course work, degree credits for those courses are waived in the 102-credit total required for the program, and they are then given advanced placement.

 Architectural Design I